 On a day to day basis, I don't have to worry about the email, the SharePoint, the IP telephony solution that we currently have in place because it's managed by a third-party vendor and it is definitely managed with a lot of talents and the ability to resolve the solution very effectively compared to the on-premises solution.

 With our collaboration suite of IP telephony tools, we're able to integrate our IP telephony solution with WebEx along with...
 We're just starting to use the Jabber client on our IP phones and on our desktop solutions.
 It's enabled to utilize these technologies in a collaborative way and in a unified way, rather than having multiple individual applications to perform the same functions.

-The benefits of us going to the Cloud is being able to scale the organization with the technology that we wanted to implement as we added new employees to the organization, to be able to complement our technology personnel that we have on staff currently with a third-party vendor Cloud provider to provide that expertise and bring that into the organization.
-That was very critical, the ability to upgrade our equipment as years went along so that we can be on the latest technologies at a much faster pace than we were able to do on-premise.
+The benefits of us going to the cloud is being able to scale the organization with the technology that we wanted to implement as we added new employees to the organization, to be able to complement our technology personnel that we have on staff currently with a third-party vendor cloud provider to provide that expertise and bring that into the organization.
+That was very critical, the ability to upgrade our equipment as years went along so that we can be on the latest technologies at a much faster pace than we were able to do on-premises.